 - The CCSD completed the EWS project's design, permitting, and construction within a very aggressive 6-month period.
 The project first went into operation during January 2015.
 It is currently permitted to operate under an emergency coastal development permit issued by SLO County Planning & Building.
 An SEIR to support a Regular Coastal Development Permitting process was completed during 2017 and included modifications to the original project and the evolution of the facility from an emergency supply to the Sustainable Water Facility (SWF).
 In 2020, the Board of Directors changed the facility's name to the Water Reclamation Facility (WRF).
 The WRF maximizes the CCSD's water supply and provides reliability during the typical dry season.
 The SWF's Regular CDP is currently in process with the County.
 Learn more about this project at our WRF webpage.

 Why is there a Water Wait List for permits?

 - There has been a long-standing water shortage, and the County has imposed a “growth management” ordinance that limits annual issuance of building permits.

 - If a real estate agent tells you a property has a wait list position, be sure to confirm that it is a CCSD Water Wait List position and not a County Building Permit waiting list position.
 A hard copy of the CCSD Water Wait List is available at our Admin Office located at 1316 Tamsen Dr., Suite 201 in Cambria.
 A digital copy can be viewed here.

 What does a waiting list position mean?

-- It entitles you to a new hookup for water and sewer service when your position number is eligible for issuance, and upon your completion of all Intent to Serve letter requirements.
+- It entitles you to apply to connect to the water and sewer service when your position number is eligible for issuance, and upon your completion of all Intent to Serve letter requirements.